qlik-oss/sn-gh-workflows/README.md

     with:
       release: ${{ inputs.release || false}}
 ```

 This will trigger a build for pull requests to main, every new commit on main and manually by the user.

+In order to upload unit test results to codeclimate you will need to add the test reporter id for your repository as a secret: `CC_TEST_REPORTER_ID`

 ### Trigger a release

 This workflow uses [semantic-release](https://github.com/semantic-release/semantic-release) to fully automate version management and package publishing.
 To trigger a release, manually run the workflow on a release branch and set release to true.